-This program is available to full-time North Carolina State University faculty and researchers and is scheduled for duration of one year with a critical review six months into the project.
+This program is available to full time Duke faculty and researchers and is scheduled for duration of one year with a critical review six months into the project.
 Short extensions may be considered depending on project status and potential impact of continuation.
-Awardees will be expected to be actively involved in collaborating with RENCI staff members at the RENCI Engagement Center in the Partners I Building during their appointment.
-Two proposals will be selected.
+Awardees will be expected to be actively involved in collaborating with RENCI staff members at the RENCI Engagement Center in the TelCom Building during their appointment.